Understanding light and its properties in physics

 Introduction to Light and Its Properties

 Light is a natural phenomenon whose understanding is essential in physics.
 It manifests as electromagnetic waves, playing a crucial role in our visual perception and in many scientific processes.
-This article explores the different properties of light, as well as its applications and its behavior as both a wave and a particle.
+This article explores the various properties of light, as well as its applications and behavior as both a wave and particle.

 What is Light?

-Light is a form of energy that moves through a vacuum or through material media.
+Light is a form of energy that travels through a vacuum or across material mediums.
 It is characterized by its speed of about 299,792 kilometers per second in a vacuum.
-In physics, light is often analyzed through its behavior as an electromagnetic wave, but also as a particle, giving rise to the concept of wave-particle duality.
+In physics, light is often analyzed through its behavior as an electromagnetic wave, but also as a particle, leading to the concept of wave-particle duality.

 Electromagnetic Waves

 Electromagnetic waves, which include visible light, propagate through space.
-They consist of oscillating electric and magnetic fields that move perpendicular to each other.
+They are composed of oscillating electric and magnetic fields that move perpendicularly to one another.
 Visible light represents a small part of the electromagnetic spectrum, which also includes radio waves, microwaves, infrared, ultraviolet, X-rays, and gamma rays.

 Properties of Light